JibbSmart/JoyShockLibrary/README.md

 **float JslGetGyroX/JslGetGyroY/JslGetGyroZ(int deviceId)** - Get the latest angular velocity for a given gyroscope axis.
 If you want more than just a single gyroscope axis velocity, it's more efficient to use JslGetIMUState.

 **float JslGetAccelX/JslGetAccelY/JslGetAccelZ(int deviceId)** - Get the latest acceleration for a given axis.
 If you want more than just a accelerometer axis, it's more efficient to use JslGetIMUState.

-**int JslGetTouchId(int deviceId, bool secondTouch=false)** - Get the last touch's id, which is a value in range of 0-127 that automaticaly increments whenever a new touch appears, for the controller with the given id.
-Only DualShock 4s support this.
-If you want more than just a touch's id, it's more efficient to use JslGetTouchState.

-**bool JslGetTouchDown(int deviceId, bool secondTouch=false)** - Get the latest state of the touch being present on a touchpad for the controller with the given id.
-Only DualShock 4s support this.
-If you want more than just a presence of touch, it's more efficient to use JslGetTouchState.

-**float JslGetTouchX/JslGetTouchY(int deviceId, bool secondTouch=false)** - Get the latest touch state for the controller with the given id.
-Only DualShock 4s support this.
-If you want more than just a single touch axis, it's more efficient to use JslGetTouchState.

 **float JslGetStickStep(int deviceId)** - Different devices use different size data types and different ranges on those data types when reporting stick axes.
 For some calculations, it may be important to know the limits of the current device and work around them in different ways.
 This gives the smallest step size between two values for the given device's analog sticks.